 Even though Peru is among the top 10 in its regional group regarding enabling and attracting talent, it scores low on retaining talent; according to the study mainly due to a poor pension and health system, inadequate benefits and safety issues.
 Additionally, the country did extremely badly in the area of vocational and technical skills.
 Here the reasons lie in the low relevance of the education system to the economy, the unavailability of scientist and engineers and the difficulty in finding qualified employees.

-Read the full Global Talent Competitiveness Index 2017; on page 205 of the report (page 219 of the pdf document) you find the detailed analysis for Peru.
+Read the full Global Talent Competitiveness Index 2017; on page 205 of the report (page 219 of the pdf document) you find the detailed analysis for Peru (Below attached).